invana/.github/profile/README.md

 - merge and dedupe data from multiple data sources

 ## Invana Studio
-- setup decision and reasoning flows - based on patterns, conditions and applying graph computation
+- setup decision trees and reasoning flows - based on patterns, conditions and applying graph computation
 - setup triggers based decision reports
-- schedule decision computations
+- schedule decision and reasining flows
 - visualise the reason for the decision
 - monitor and validate executed decision

 ## Invana Engine
-- genrate decision and reasoning engine based on a hypothesis.
+- genrate decision and reasoning engine based on flow of conditions ie., hypothesis.
 - process large graph using Apache Spark